 Also across from the altar is this featureless archway, which must have had some significance, or else it wouldn't be there.
 With the altar so close, it's easy for the imagination to get carried away.
 Perhaps there was some sort of statue or ornament placed here decades ago.

 This particular area seems to have had a lot of work.
 The makers carved numerous archways to surround this tiny little shelf.
 In addition to the circular indents around the archways, there are circular indents under a shelf that are in a symbol resembling an anchor.

 The ancient egyptians also used the anchor as a symbol of human creation, as the curved bottom represented the female and the erect upper portion represented the male.
 In fact quite a number of ancient symbols were oddly phalic.
-(I read once that even the hand gesture of sticking a thumb up at someone to symbolize positivity derived from representing an erection and sexual conquest.
+(I read once that even the hand gesture of sticking a thumb up at someone derived from representing an erection and sexual conquest.
 But I can't remember where I read it, so don't hold me to it.)